 This last one is really important—not all moms fall in love with their babies right away.
-And, they may be silently experiencing post partum depression or anxiety, which can alter her connection to her baby.
-Questions that assume that everthing is picture perfect may make her feel guilty and sad.
+And, they may be silently experiencing postpartum depression or anxiety, which can alter her connection to her baby.
+Questions that assume that everything is picture perfect may make her feel guilty and sad.

 Instead, ask her with genuine concern how she's feeling.
 Let her know that you are a safe person to come to if she needs support.
 If she does tell you she's depressed, urge her to get mental health care right away, or call or text the maternal mental health hotline at 1-833-943-5746 (1-833-9-HELP4MOMS).

 8. Do not comment on her house or body

 Pretty much the last thing she wants to deal with right now is being self-conscious about a messy house or leaking breasts.

 “Yikes, it looks like a tornado came through here!" or “Oh, you're boobs are huge!" or, “You look exhausted" are not okay.
 It sounds ridiculous, but it happens—a lot.